 McGuire draws water from the Potomac-Raritan-Magothy (PRM) aquifer, a groundwater source.
-Wells tap into the PRM aquifer at approximately 800-900 feet below the surface.
+Wells tap into the PRM aguifer at approximately 800-900 feet below the surface.
 Three wells (Wells A, B-2, and C-1) are maintained by Civil Engineering Utilities.
 In December 2012, JB MDL requested that Well A be placed in inactive status by NJDEP.
 In 2020, a new Well A was completed and is active.
+Well B has been offline for maintenance since March 2022, and is tentatively scheduled to be back up June 2024.
 Well D has been inactive since 2018.
+Well D is proposed to be redrilled or a new well installed.
+CE will update BEF when an update is available.
 The well water is treated (filtered for iron, chlorinated, and fluoridated) before entering the system and then distributed across the base, including housing areas.
 McGuire's drinking water is monitored by two base agencies.
 The 87th Civil Engineer Squadron services the drinking water supply and distribution system, while the 87th Operational Medical Readiness Squadron's Bioenvironmental Engineering (BE) checks the quality of the drinking water provided to consumers and addresses any related health concerns.
 All monitoring follows EPA-approved methods for sampling and laboratory analyses.
-BE personnel and Statecertified laboratories collect samples from the wells and water distribution system.
+BE personnel and State-certified laboratories collect samples from the wells and water distribution system.
 Samples are then delivered to a State-certified laboratory where water quality analyses are performed.
 To ensure your drinking water is of the highest quality, BE samples for approximately 100 possible contaminants.
-NJDEP has directed compliance sampling schedule requirements in two categories: point of entry to the distribution system and distribution system monitoring requirements.
-The points of entry samples are collected at the individual wells and represent the quality of the source water.
-Distribution system samples represent the quality of the water in the pipes of the system.
+NJDEP has directed compliance sampling schedule requirements into two categories: Point of Entry to the distribution system and Distribution System monitoring requirements.
+The Points of Entry samples are collected at the individual wells and represent the quality of the source water.
+The Distribution System samples represent the quality of the water in the pipes of the system.
 Samples are taken from different locations across the distribution system every week.